 Driver fatigue or drowsy driving is an important safety hazard for the road transport industry.
 Fatigue laws apply to fatigue-regulated heavy vehicles.

 Record keepers must keep a record of specific information for drivers of fatigue regulated heavy vehicles.

-A work diary is evidence that a driver’s work and rest hours are compliant with the law and that their fatigue is being managed.
+The National Driver Work Diary (also know as a "log book") is evidence that a driver’s work and rest hours are compliant with the Heavy Vehicle National Law and that their fatigue is being managed.